icaroharry/AEDS/README.md

     ```

 >>> ####3.2.5.getParent():
  This method gets the parent field.
-Example:
+Implementation:
  >>
  >